MesumAbbas514/MesumAbbas514/README.md

 - 👋 Hi, I’m @MesumAbbas514
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning MERN Stack Devolopment
-- 💞️ I’m looking to collaborate on Web and App Developmentand other projects
+- 💞️ I’m looking to collaborate on Web and App Development and other projects
 - 📫 How to reach me... text me on my whatsapp +923554372814
 - 😄 Pronouns: Mesum Tammar
 - ⚡ Fun fact: Coder,Circketer,Footballer....